Castillo by Take Two – not a theatre production I was expecting, I will be honest. And yet, in many ways it made sense.

 Kudos to Take Two for expanding to theatre.
 If this first endeavour is a sign of things to come, I really hope that this will be a continuing focus in the future, as the theatre adaptation fully does justice to the original novel, also thanks to Debattista’s intuitive adaptation.
 Go watch the play and prepare to be impressed.
 Castillo is part of the Spazju Kreattiv programme.

-For more theatre pieces, check out the MADC’s Black Mountain, Teatru Malta’s Il-Qfil u l-Helsien skont Manwel Dimech or Spazju Kreattiv’s Girl in the Machine.
+For more theatre pieces or updates about Malta’s culture scene, check out the MADC’s Black Mountain, Teatru Malta’s Il-Qfil u l-Helsien skont Manwel Dimech or Spazju Kreattiv’s Girl in the Machine.